 Be sure to bring your photo ID and your BC student ID number and Social Security card.
 Without these, you will not be admitted into the testing session.

-You will need to bring a pencil and a calculator.
+You will need to bring a pencil.

 You will receive your scores at the end of the session.

 One-day parking permits can be purchased for $5 from dispensers located in all other student parking lots.